 We want to make investing in private companies accessible, efficient and cool.

 The syndicated investment model sits within our equity crowdfunding technology and streamlines the traditional investment process for private investment groups.
-Syndicates enable private investment groups to fund their investments, share their investments with other investors in return for carry, get access to the Equitise Nominee (meaning only 1 shareholder on your investee business register) – all whilst accessing the benefits of our technology.
+Syndicates enable private investment groups to fund their investments, share their investments with other investors in return for carry, get access to the Equitise Nominee (meaning only 1 shareholder on your shareholder register) - all whilst accessing the benefits of our technology.

 VC or Angel group creates a syndicate

-Investors agree to coinvest with
+Investors agree to coinvest with the syndicate

-Investors get access to future
+Investors get access to future syndicate offer flow

 To date, Equitise has attracted some of the most sophisticated and best financial investors Investec, AWI Ventures, H2 Ventures, Tank Stream Ventures and Bridgelane Capital.
 Equitise has also received investment from members of New Zealand’s most active Angel Group (Flying Kiwi Angels) and other well-known angel investors with prior exits in the online disruption space such as Spreets (exited to Yahoo!7 for $40m) and Brands Exclusive (exited to APN for $80m).